 5. Get More Commitments Early On with Early-Bird Discounts

-Global event management company Eventbrite advises events to offer those who commit soon after the event’s announcement a deep discount for early registration.
+A post on Eventbrite advises offering a deep discount for early registration to those who’ve just seen your announcement.
 Not only does this strategy build goodwill among attendees, but it also gives early birds a chance to contact their friends and colleagues to encourage them to take advantage of the discount as well.

 6. Find Partners That Complement Your Event and Its Attendees